Le0X8/rocksail/README.md

 ## Features

-- Music Kit Switcher: swap your music kit to any other one
+- Music Kit Switcher: get ANY music kit for free
+- Agent Switcher: get ANY agent for free

 More features will be added in the future.